 Best School Districts In Texas

-This objective, fact-based analysis examines the most credible and latest available academic performance data for all 829 Texas school districts that offer K-12 curriculums to identify the 2018 top school districts in Texas.
+This objective, fact-based analysis examines the most credible currently available academic performance data for all 1,020 Texas school districts that offer K-12 curriculums to identify the 2019 top school districts in Texas.
 Evaluation factors included both broad-based and college-bound student performance measurements.
-Key performance metrics and the most recent accountability ratings for all school districts included this ranking analysis are presented on this 2018 Texas school districts rankings page.
+Key performance metrics and the most recent Texas Education Agency accountability ratings for all school districts included this ranking analysis are presented on this 2019 Texas school districts rankings page.

 The performance data in this top Texas school districts rankings table can be sorted by clicking on the table headings.
-You also can limit the display of information by typing the name of a school district in the Search box.
+You also can limit the display to the top ranked districts in a metropolitan area by typing the name of the area in the Search box.